mswartz2/seniorDesign/Semester 2/status1.md

     ________

-Confidence on completion from each team member + team average
+Confidence on completion from each team member + team average.
 Scale of 1-5; 1 = unconfident;  3 = toss-up; 5 = confident

     Kyle's Score: ___
     Brent's Score: ___